SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Audio Denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.

+Feedback example: "I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
+Can we denoise the audio?"

 ### 17. Audio - Levels

 When video editing, it's important to have standard audio levelling.